Top English teaching jobs in China

 Requirements to teach English in China

-For teachers looking to teach at an international school in China, qualified candidates should hold a Bachelor’s degree, a teaching license issued by the applicant’s home country, and at least two years of full-time teaching experience.
+International schools in China look for candidates with a Bachelor’s degree, a teaching license from the applicant’s home country, and at least two years of full-time teaching experience.
+These positions offer a chance to engage with students in an internationally-oriented learning environment.

 ESL teachers can visit historic cities while teaching English in China